-- Prepare an inception report identifying evaluation questions and issues in project formulation and implementation to be addressed and the proposed methodology of data collection and analysis. - Alert the Evaluation Team Leader of any MTE-related issues and ensure that the MTE process is as participatory as possible. - Assist the Evaluation Team Leader to organise evaluation team meetings, assigning specific roles and tasks to himself and the evaluation expert and closely monitoring his/her work. - Together with the Evaluation Team Leader participate in data collection, synthesis, analysis and reporting. - Under the guidance of the Evaluation Team Leader undertake the drafting of the inception report, draft report and final report, for finalisation by the Evaluation Team Leader. - Together with the Evaluation Team Leader, present the Inception reports, draft and final reports in meetings and noting the feedback provided for review and incorporation.
+- Lead in contacting Evaluation Manager and the Evaluation Partners regarding MTE-related issues and ensure that the MTE process is as participatory as possible. - Organize evaluation team meetings, assigning specific roles and tasks to himself and the evaluation expert and closely monitoring his/her work. - Supervise and participate in data collection, synthesis, analysis and reporting. - Overall lead and supervisor in the drafting of the inception report, draft report and final report. - Consolidate draft and final MTE reports, and a proposed action plan with the support provided by evaluation expert.